vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 ## Known Issues

-- The spelling and grammar corrections are not a;ways made correctly.
-When there are no spelling or grammar errors the bot should output '---'.
-Instead it sometimes outputs the user's original message.
-I think this is because the bot is not always obeying the correction instructions in the system message.
+- The spelling and grammar corrections are not always done correctly.
 - The translations are not always perfect.
-The translation may not correctly capture of meaning of some informal and quirky expressions that the bot uses.
+The translation may not correctly capture the meaning of some informal and quirky things the bot says.
+Also, translations for low resource languages are not very good.